paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 The potential life extension of a satellite is also generally not considered in the mission profile.
 However, it can be considered to forecast reliability during life extension.
 Therefore, once in orbit, it can be useful to reconsider the reliability prediction to support decisions about life time extensions, using a Bayesian approach by considering the past failures of the electronic equipment as described in {numref}`methodologies`).
 In this way, the calculation is performed to study the influence on reliability prediction of the additional life.

-In addition, as described in {numref}`eee_4_6`, an analysis has to be performed to identify the EEE components with limited life duration, to estimate the potential wear-out of the equipment and to mitigate the possible risks of using these components and equipment during the life extension.
+In addition, as described in {numref}`eee_4_6`, an analysis has to be performed to identify the {term}`EEE` components with limited life duration, to estimate the potential wear-out of the equipment and to mitigate the possible risks of using these components and equipment during the life extension.

 (eee_4_3_1_3_4)=
 ### Sequence of phases